5 Types of Objections Salespeople Face and How to Successfully Respond

 Preventing Objections

 Let’s look at preventing objections first.
 The ‘Spray and Pray’ method can cause objections.
-This is where you spray customers with a long list of ‘features’ which often leaves them thinking ‘I don’t need this product or service’.
-In other words, they are objecting because you have failed to match the relevant features to their expressed needs or pain points.
+This is where the salesperson sprays customers with a long list of ‘features’, which often leaves them thinking ‘I don’t need this product or service’.
+In other words, they are objecting because the salesperson has failed to match the relevant features to their expressed needs or pain points.

 5 Types of Objections Salespeople Face and How To Successfully Respond

-There are different types of objections and you must ensure that you identify the type before answering it.
+There are different types of objections, and you must ensure you identify the type before answering.

 Need